abbyLiv/Bookmark_Manager/README.md

 As a time-pressed user
 So that I can save a website
 I would like to add the site’s address and title to bookmark manager.

+User story 3:
+As a user
+So I can store bookmark data for later retrieval
+I want to add a bookmark to Bookmark Manager